mostafa-fallaha/kardia/README.md

 ### Kardía is built using the following technologies:

-- Python: This project utilizes Python for creating the ETL (Extract, Transform, Load) pipeline, enabling efficient data handling and preprocessing.
+- **Python**: This project utilizes Python for creating the ETL (Extract, Transform, Load) pipeline, enabling efficient data handling and preprocessing.
-- Streamlit: Streamlit is used to create the user interface for the machine learning model.
+- **Streamlit**: Streamlit is used to create the user interface for the machine learning model.
 It provides an interactive platform where users can input their data and receive heart attack predictions in real-time, making the model easy to use and accessible.
-- MySQL: MySQL is used to design and manage the schema in the database, enabling organized, scalable, and efficient data storage.
+- **MySQL**: MySQL is used to design and manage the schema in the database, enabling organized, scalable, and efficient data storage.
-- DVC (Data Version Control): DVC is employed to version the data, ensuring that every change in the dataset is tracked and reproducible.
+- **DVC (Data Version Control)**: DVC is employed to version the data, ensuring that every change in the dataset is tracked and reproducible.
 This is especially important in projects dealing with evolving data sources.
-- Random Forest Classifier: The machine learning model at the heart of this project is built using Python.
+- **Random Forest Classifier**: The machine learning model at the heart of this project is built using Python.
 The Random Forest algorithm is chosen for its effectiveness in handling binary classification tasks, like predicting the likelihood of a heart attack.
-- MLflow: For model versioning, MLflow is used to manage the lifecycle of the Random Forest model, including tracking experiments, packaging code into reproducible runs, and deploying models.
+- **MLflow**: For model versioning, MLflow is used to manage the lifecycle of the Random Forest model, including tracking experiments, packaging code into reproducible runs, and deploying models.
+- **Power BI**: Power BI is used to create interactive visualizations and dashboards that provide insights into heart attack trends, enabling data analysis and reporting for better understanding and decision-making.
-- PowerShell Scripts: To streamline and automate repetitive tasks such as running specific Python scripts or managing data workflows.
+- **PowerShell Scripts**: To streamline and automate repetitive tasks such as running specific Python scripts or managing data workflows.
-- Windows Task Scheduler to scheculde a Batch script for the ETL process.
+- **Windows Task Scheduler** to scheculde a Batch script for the ETL process.

 <br><br>